 Under this loan program, parents who are credit worthy may borrow up to the cost of attendance budget minus any financial aid a student receives.
 The student must be considered a dependent on their FAFSA for the parent to apply for this loan.
-There is an upfront Direct Loan Origination Fee of 4.204 % on these loans.
+There is an upfront Direct Loan Origination Fee of on these loans.
 This amount is deducted from the amount borrowed before the aid is sent to the school.
-For additional terms and conditions of this loan and current interest rates we recommend accessing to the following website: www. studentaid.ed.gov.
+For additional terms and conditions of this loan, Direct Loan Origination Fee percentages, and current interest rates we recommend accessing to the following website: studentaid.ed.gov.